On the Universality of Self-Supervised Learning: Introduction

-To address the above challenges, \textbf{this work shifts focus from considering SSL methods in terms of ``what to do'' to exploring what constitutes a good representation or model.} We concentrate on the question: \textbf{What characteristics should a good representation or model possess}?
-Inspired by the evaluation methods of most SSL and unsupervised learning approaches \citep{simclr, byol, mae}, we propose that a good representation or model should satisfy three constraints: 1) \textbf{Discriminability}: For a single task, the model should achieve the expected performance on the training set; 2) \textbf{Generalizability}: For a single task, the trained model should generalize to unseen datasets while maintaining its performance; 3) \textbf{Transferability}: The trained model should generalize to multiple different tasks while guaranteeing its performance.
-Based on this, we provide, for the first time in this paper, the formulation of a good representation or model—namely, \textbf{Universality}.
-Compared with existing SSL methods, which evaluate discriminability, generalization, and transferability through separate experiments, the concept of universality consolidates these three attributes into a single, more general notion.
-This unification not only enhances practical applicability but also informs the design of metrics capable of quantifying all three attributes simultaneously.
+In this paper, we shift focus from designing SSL methods in terms of ``which factors should be adopted'' to exploring ``what directly constitutes a good representation or model''.
+The advantage of this shift is that, once we have identified the key properties that define a good representation, we can directly incorporate these properties into the optimization objective of SSL.
+As a result, we no longer need to justify whether a particular “do” operation can implicitly lead to good representations, because the representation itself is explicitly modeled as the target of learning.
+Thus, we concentrate on the question: What characteristics should a good representation or model possess?
+Inspired by the evaluation methods of most SSL and unsupervised learning approaches \citep{simclr, byol, mae}, we answer this question by that a good representation or model should satisfy three constraints: 1) Discriminability: For a single task, the model should achieve the expected performance on the training set; 2) Generalizability: For a single task, the trained model should generalize to unseen datasets while maintaining its performance; 3) Transferability: The trained model should generalize to multiple different tasks while guaranteeing its performance.
+We next consolidate the three dimensions, e.g., discriminability, generalization, and transferability, into a single criterion: universality.
+When these capabilities are jointly satisfied within one framework, the resulting representation or model is said to possess high universality.
+Hence, a ``good'' representation or model can be succinctly defined as one with high universality: it separates classes effectively on the current task, generalizes robustly to unseen yet in‑distribution data, and transfers efficiently to unfamiliar scenarios, thereby furnishing a reliable, reusable knowledge foundation for diverse downstream objectives.